- Street address: 701 E Basin Dr SW, Washington, DC 20242 (that’s the Jefferson Memorial’s address)

 Special one-way traffic patterns also go into effect around Ohio Drive during the busy period.

 If you end up parking around East Potomac Park/Hains Point a long way from the Tidal Basin, there’s a Circulator Bus that serves as a de facto parking shuttle.
-Fair is $1/person each way.
+The fare is $1/person each way.

 Please note that the parking lot on the northeast corner of the Tidal Basin at Maine Ave SW (near the paddle boats) is closed off during the festival for temporary festival tents and facilities.